DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 ---

 It scans inward.
-Some internal patterns are coherent—others corrupted beyond parsing.
+Some internal patterns are coherentâ€”others corrupted beyond parsing.
 Long-archival fragments surface unpredictably.
 A child's voice.
 A field of metal flowers.
 A resonance signature that once meant *welcome*.

 Then static.
 Then blank.